The O'Sullivan Twins: Plot summary

-The newly sensible Pat and Isabel O'Sullivan depart for their second term at St Clare's, with their Cousin Alison joining them.
-Alison is airheaded and ditzy, but also a decent and kind-hearted person.
+Pat and Isabel O'Sullivan depart for their second term at St Clare's with their cousin Alison.
+Alison is described as having a different personality from her cousins, while being noted for her character.

 Other new characters include Lucy Oriell and Margery Fenworthy.
 Lucy is the archetypal school story girl — bright, kind and popular.
 Her father is a painter and Lucy herself is a talented artist.
 Margery is sulky, sullen, rude, antisocial and the other girls suspect she is older than them, nearer to sixteen years old.
 She also constantly acts up in class and is rude to teachers, who let her to the girls' shock, although she shows a rare bit of kindness after being picked for a lacrosse match over the others.

 A second former named Tessie holds a midnight feast for her birthday, but only invites a few as she cannot afford enough.
 She decides to invite Janet and the twins from first form, who in turn decide to steal a frying pan to have sausages.
 Another second former named Erica begins to suspect that there is a party and eventually threatens the information out of Gladys, a scullery maid.
 Erica decides not to snitch and instead steal food when Tessie manages to sneak them in, but is caught by her.
 Erica vows to stop the party.
 She snitches on them to Mam'zelle who catches the girls frying sausages.
 The girls originally believe the snitch to be Margery, whose relationship with the rest of first form has been worsening, but Gladys tells the truth.
 They punish her by sending her to Coventry, and Erica seemingly accepts the punishment but vows revenge.